top of page

 Q. What's wrong with embalming?

-A. The Council does not think any end-of-life ritual, form of disposition, or mode of post-mortem preparation is "wrong".
+A. We at Sacred Grove do not think any end-of-life ritual, form of disposition, or mode of post-mortem preparation is "wrong".
 We are simply advocating for green services and products that help to minimize the environmental impact of our last acts.
 Embalming fluid is usually comprised of the carcinogen chemical formaldehyde, which has been proven to pose health risks in funeral homes.
 A study by the National Cancer Institute released in late 2009 revealed that funeral directors have a much higher incidence of myeloid leukemia.
 Another study completed in 2015 by the Journal of Neurology, Neurosurgery & Psychiatry indicates a three times higher incidence of ALS, Lou Gherig's Disease, than in the general public.
 And the National Funeral Directors Association recently published NFDA Environmental Compliance officer Carol Lynn Green's opinion piece Excising a Health Risk where she predicts the end to embalming for safety reasons. © Green Burial Council 2019, www.greenburialcouncil.org 7

 bottom of page